 Summary: Dead-simple and lightweight.
 Use it if you value simplicity over features.

 Do you change WordPress themes frequently?
-If so, this is the CSS editing plugin you’ve been dreaming of.
+If so, the Modular Custom CSS is the CSS editing plugin you’ve been dreaming of.

 Install it, activate it, and find it by going to Appearance > Customize.
 Then select the Custom CSS tab, which you’ll find at the bottom of the Customizer menu.